MrBlindMouse/mpd_remote/README.md

+# Notice!

+This has been 'vibe coded'.
+Reworking to make sure everything is stable and user friendly will start soon.

 # MPD Web Remote

 A responsive web interface for controlling the Music Player Daemon (MPD) from any device.
 This application provides a modern, feature-rich web client that lets you manage your music playback through an intuitive UI.